 I have always been a big fan of learning but not always a big fan of school environments.
 I have attended a couple colleges, American River College and University of Phoenix.
 I will say UOP had teachers that were in their respective fields and they were a bit more attuned to the materials, whereas ARC really wasn't a good experience for learning.

 Before I went to college, I learned much of my knowledge about programming by reading books/manuals and applying the knowledge with practice.
 After many, many books regarding web development and programming, I wanted to take a couple classes to expand.
-I came across Udemy when a colleague of mine went to work for them after her time at Parallax.
+I came across Udemy when a colleague of mine went to work for them.

 I was excited to learn more about PCB design outside of simple tutorials I found online.
 There is a large selection of programs to use so it was hard to start at the “best place”.
-If you ask someone "what is the best program to use?", it is generally been just what program they started with.
+If you ask someone "what is the best program to use?", it is generally been whatever program they started with.
 There is Eagle, Dip Trace, Circuit Maker, Proteus, and plenty others.
-The format that is mostly desired for a board run, is Gerber format.
 After researching, some programs do not output Gerber files until you run a couple boards with their services, which I didn't like.
-I personally like Dip Trace because you can output Gerber and it's freeware for smaller projects.
-I learned Circuit Maker from the class I found, which is able to share projects with others and also learn how others have built projects.
+I personally like Dip Trace because you can output Gerber and it is freeware for smaller projects.

 I looked to Udemy for classes regarding PCB design and found a highly rated one hosted by Andre LaMothe.
 André LaMothe is a Computer Scientist, Author, Embedded Systems developer and Game Programmer, and CEO of Nurve Networks LLC.
 I know his designs from the Hydra Gaming systems to have top-notch function and look great, so I signed up for his class.
-His class is titled Crash Course Electronics and PCB Design, and I highly recommend it if you are new to electronics or would like a refresher.
-His attention to detail and importance between mathematics and electronic components is far better than what I got from teachers at the college level.
+His class is titled Crash Course Electronics and PCB Design, and I highly recommend it if you are new to electronics or would like a refresher and get some fantastic habits and practices.
+His attention to detail and acknowledging the importance between mathematics and electronic components, is far better than what I got from teachers at the college level.
 I was also really impressed with his excitement for the material and passion for teaching.
-A+
+Overall, A+.

 Udemy offers a huge selection of classes, many I signed up for.
 I believe this will be a good resource that I will use to build skills and learn new ones.
-They offer classes and certifications.
-All the materials are included with classes at exceptional prices.
+They offer classes and certification for many of their classes.
+Some classes are basics, but others have well over 100 hours of class material included.
+All the materials are included with classes and the prices are great.
 You can learn at your own pace and I can't tell you how much I appreciate that option.
 All and all, Udemy is a resource you can easily invest in yourself and build knowledge you can take into your profession.